 And there are often symptoms of traumatic stress that come with knowing that you will be staying at a hospital for a few days or a few weeks.
 Hospitals can trigger feelings such as uncertainty about what might happen, fear of having to go through a painful experience, fear about what others might think of them, fear of dying, and fear of being permanently labeled.
-These feelings can then bring on symptoms of nervousness and anxiety, including:
+These feelings can then bring on symptoms of anxiety and nervousness, including:

 - Being easily upset